Healthy Recipes Blog

 • For tender and fluffy meatballs, handle the beef mixture lightly.
 Try not to overwork it, or the meatballs will turn out dense.

 • Please use 85/15 or 80/20 ground beef.
 Leaner than that would result in dry, crumbly meatballs that fall apart.
-The fat is needed to hold the mixture together.
+The fat is needed not just for flavor but also to hold the mixture together.

 • The sauce is mildly spicy.
-Depending on your personal preferences in terms of heat, you might consider using just ⅛ teaspoon of cayenne pepper.
-You can also omit the cayenne completely.
+Depending on your personal preferences, you might consider using just ⅛ teaspoon of cayenne pepper.
+You can also omit the cayenne.

 • You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them covered in the microwave at 50% power.
-You can also freeze the leftovers for up to three months.
+You can also freeze the cooled leftovers for up to three months.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving